Slack for sales

 Keep channels & conversations focused

 Tip: As you create more channels, be sure to name them in a consistent and predictable way so it’s easy for members to browse and identify the channels they want to join.

 🎯 Set up targeted channels to share expertise and keep your main #sales channel clean and relevant to the whole company.
 Here are a few examples:

 - #sales-meetings: Use posts to capture and share meeting and call notes with your workspace.

 - #sales-vertical: Create vertical-specific channels to discuss topics related to each one you sell in.

-- #sales-team: Use this channel for general team discussions — talk through deals, share your internal team meeting notes, and more.
+- #sales-team: Use this channel for general team discussions — talk through deals, share your internal meeting notes, and more.

 - #sales-emails: Forward emails to this channel to see discussions your teammates are having with customers and to learn from one another.